kvmanohar22/hawk/src/tracking/README.md

 ## Possible Open Source Implementations:
 - https://github.com/bikz05/object-tracker : Can perform single object tracking and multiple object tracking once, bounding boxes of the object(s) to be tracked is(are) specified.
 Uses OpenCV and Dlib.
+- Usage of pre-trained MobileNet SSD object detection model to obtain the bounding box of the object (person) to be tracked initially.
+The object detection model will be employed only to initialize the bounding box of the person to be tracked whenever the person disappears and reappears in the video feed.